DebLeong/ShinyAppProject/README.md

 ## Future Work if given more time

 Data visualistion of social network effect in the startup community, including relationship analysis of founders and investors, serial entrepreneurs, etc.

+## Review Instructions

+Please navigate to the github repository at [ShinyAppProject](https://github.com/DebLeong/ShinyAppProject)

+The files for review consist of ```global.R, server.R and ui.R```.
+This is a ```README.md``` document which provides a link to the Kaggle dataset as the dataset itself has not been uploaded to github.

+Thank you and happy grading.